Isoperimetric stability in lattices: Edge isoperimetry

 where $n_+=|A_+| \le n + O(n^{1-1/d})$.
 By Theorem \ref{thm:lattice-stability} we have $|A_+ \sd (v+B_{n_+})| < \tfrac12 \dD n_+$ for some $v \in \bZ^d$.
 Now $|A \sd (v + [B]_n)| < |A_+ \sd (v + [B]_{n_+})| + |A_+ \sm A| + |\bZ \cap [B]_{n_+}| - |\bZ \cap [B]_n| < \dD n$. \end{proof}

-Theorem \ref{thm:edge-general} is purely qualitative, but there is a simple trick that gives the following tight quantitative result when the generating set $B$ takes the form $\{ \pm v: v \in {\cal B} \}$ for some integer basis ${\cal B}$ of $\bZ^d$ (which may as well be the standard basis $\{e_1,\dots,e_d\}$).
+Our proof of Theorem \ref{thm:edge-general} does not give a tight quantitative result, but we will now demonstrate a simple trick that provides such a result when the generating set $B$ takes the form $\{ \pm v: v \in {\cal B} \}$ for some integral basis ${\cal B}$ of $\bZ^d$ (which may as well be the standard basis $\{e_1,\dots,e_d\}$).

 \begin{thm} Let $B = \{\pm e_i:i\in [d]\} \sub \bZ^d$ with $d\ge 2$.
 Then there is $K \in \bN$ so that for any $A \sub \bZ^d$ such that $|A|=n \ge K$ and $\pl_{e,G_B}(A) \le 2dn^{1-1/d}(1+\eps)$, where $Kn^{-1/2d} < \eps < K^{-1}$, there exists $v \in \bZ^d$ with $|A \sd (v+[B]_n)| < Kn\sqrt{\eps}$. \end{thm}